When I decided to volunteer for a whale shark conservation project in the Maldives, I faced a hesitation that probably only other females would guess.

 Maldives under the sea

-Still, no matter how charming the landward life might be, you really go to the Maldives for the seaward part.
+Still, no matter how charming the terrestrial life might be, you really go to the Maldives for the underwater part.

 I did more snorkelling than diving in the Maldives, primarily for budget reasons.
 However, to be perfectly honest, even just snorkelling was quite satisfying.